rh-mobb/rosa-workshop-content/rosa-content/300-app/deploy.md

 * Create AWS DynamoDB table for application to use
 * Create IAM roles for Service Account
 * Deploy Microsweeper app that uses AWS DynamoDB as backend database
+* Access the Microsweeper app using OpenShift Routes

 Next you will learn: